ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 clients.
 Some potential options are listed below:

 -  An ALTO server creates one TIPS view of the common resource for each client.
-When the client deletes the view, the server deletes the view in the server storage.

 -  An ALTO server maintains one copy of the TIPS view for each common resource and all clients requesting the same resources use the same copy.
 There are two ways to manage the storage for the shared copy:

-   -  the ALTO server maintains the set of clients that subscribe to the TIPS view, and only removes the view from the storage when the set becomes empty.
+   -  the ALTO server maintains the set of clients that have sent a polling request to the TIPS view, and only removes the view from the storage when the set becomes empty.

    -  the TIPS view is never removed from the storage.